vcamapp/docs/en/virtualcamera/virtualcamera.md

 When you select "VCam - CameraExtension", the virtual camera displays the VCam's screen.

+## Updating the Virtual Camera

+When VCam is updated, you may need to update the virtual camera.
+In that case, click "Reinstall" in the "Virtual Camera" section of VCam's settings screen.

+After reinstalling, restart the VCam app.

+The current latest version is "`VCam - CameraExtension [3]`".

 <details>

 <summary>Old documentation (for VCam 0.10.1 and below)</summary>